Ultimate Parkour Challenge

-Ultimate Parkour Challenge is a mini-series that premiered on October 22, 2009 on MTV featuring the six of the top parkour and freerunning competitors from around the world expressing their styles against each other in a series of themed challenges filmed in California.
+Ultimate Parkour Challenge is a miniseries that premiered on October 22, 2009 on MTV featuring the six of the top parkour and freerunning competitors from around the world expressing their styles against each other in a series of themed challenges filmed in California.
 It was originally aired as a special, but a full miniseries aired in May 2010.
 The series is hosted by freestyle motocross and parkour enthusiast Andy Bell, and stylish freerunner/martial artist Travis Wong.
-The first season's episodes aired on Thursdays at 10 pm EST on MTV with repeats airing on MTV2.
-While the second season's time slot moved to 11 pm EST.